AlgyJr/ios_guides/Understanding-Swift.md

    // Guaranteed conversion as the compiler can verify this will succeed let myFloat = 1 as Float

-   // Guaranteed conversion as upcasting from a type to its parent type is safe (UIView is a parent of UITableView) let myView = myTableView as UIView
+   // Guaranteed conversion as upcasting from a type to its parent type is safe
+   // UIView is a parent of UITableView let myView = myTableView as UIView
    ```